-- a.
-The denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of a covered benefit; - b.
-The reduction, suspension, or termination of a previously authorized service; - c.
-The denial, in whole or in part, of payment for a service; - d.
-The failure to provide services in a timely manner; - The failure to act within the required timeframes for standard resolution of grievances and appeals; or - f.
-The denial of a beneficiary's request to dispute financial liability, including cost sharing and other beneficiary financial liabilities. - 17.
-CONTRACTOR shall use the COUNTY's uniformed templates.
-CONTRACTOR must adhere to the following timeframes for sending NOABDs: - a.
-For termination, suspension, or reduction of a previously authorized specialty mental health and/or Drug Medi-Cal Organized Delivery System (DMC-ODS) service, at least ten (10) days before the date of action, except as permitted under 42 Code of Federal Regulations sections§§ 431.213 and 431.214. - For denial of payment, at the time of any action denying the provider's claim; or, - c.
-For decisions resulting in denial, delay, or modification of all or part of the requested specialty mental health and/or DMC-ODS services, within two (2) business days of the decision. - d.
-For NOABDs, CONTRACTOR must communicate any NOABD to the affected provider within twenty-four (24) hours of making the decision.
+- The denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of a covered benefit; - 2.
+The reduction, suspension, or termination of a previously authorized service; - 3.
+The denial, in whole or in part, of payment for a service; - 4.
+The failure to provide services in a timely manner; - 5.
+The failure to act within the required timeframes for standard resolution of grievances and appeals; or - 6.
+The denial of a beneficiary's request to dispute financial liability, including cost sharing and other beneficiary financial liabilities. - P. CONTRACTOR shall use the COUNTY's uniformed templates.
+CONTRACTOR must adhere to the following timeframes for sending NOABDs: - For termination, suspension, or reduction of a previously authorized specialty mental health and/or the Drug Medi-Cal Organized Delivery System (DMC-ODS) service, at least ten (10) days before the date of action, except as permitted under 42 Code of Federal Regulations sections 431.213 and 431.214. - 2.
+For denial of payment, at the time of any action denying the provider's claim; or, - 3.
+For decisions resulting in denial, delay, or modification of all or part of the requested specialty mental health and/or DMC-ODS services, within two (2) business days of the decision. - 4.
+CONTRACTOR must also communicate any NOABD to the affected provider within twenty-four (24) hours of making the decision.

-I. Performance Improvement
+V. Performance Improvement